aenhsaihan/langdao/docs/guides/student-tutor-pairing-flow.md

 ```
 Student                    Backend                    Tutor
   │                          │                          │
+  │──redirect to WebRTC──────┤                          │──redirect to WebRTC
+  │   (after blockchain      │                          │   (after blockchain
+  │    confirms)              │                          │    confirms)
+  │                          │                          │
   │──student:entered-room───►│                          │
+  │   (from WebRTC page)     │                          │
   │                          │──storeSessionMapping()──┤
   │                          │──student:in-room────────►│
+  │                          │   (broadcast to all)     │
   │◄──student:room-entry─────│                          │
   │   -confirmed             │                          │
   │                          │                          │
 ```

+**Note:** Both student and tutor redirect to WebRTC simultaneously via blockchain polling.
+The `student:entered-room` event is emitted after both have already entered the room, and is used for session tracking, not for triggering redirects.

 ## Active Session Prompt